HealthCare.gov sign-up deadline arrives as omicron surges around the country - NewsBreak

 President Joe Biden’s administration is on track is to deliver robust enrollment numbers, but those gains could turn into a mirage if congressional Democrats remain stymied on Biden’s social agenda package.
 Biden’s coronavirus relief bill has been providing generous subsidy increases that benefit new and returning customers.
 The juiced-up assistance will go away at the end of this year without further congressional action.

 “The determining factor in whether this is a lasting gain in enrollment is whether the subsidies are extended,” said Cynthia Cox, who follows health insurance trends at the nonpartisan Kaiser Family Foundation.
 “The biggest threat to enrollment would be if these subsidies expire.”
-Millions of people could see their monthly premiums double and deductibles would also shoot up.How many times can you reuse a mask before replacing it?
+Millions of people could see their monthly premiums double and deductibles would also shoot up.Test positive after quarantining?
+Here’s what the CDC says to do

 Health and Human Services Secretary Xavier Becerra said Thursday that about 14.1 million people have enrolled or renewed coverage as of Jan.
 8. That’s a gain of roughly 2 million covered through HealthCare.gov and state-run insurance marketplaces.
 Two GOP-led states — Florida and Texas — are seeing particularly strong sign-ups.